Upgrid Logo

 🚫 Myth

-They buy it for 6 Rp.
-They charge you 28 Rp.
+They buy it for ~7 Rp.
+The energy component alone is ~12 Rp.

-Average gap per kWh between what utilities pay producers and what they charge consumers in 2026
+Energy margin per kWh between what utilities pay producers and the energy component they charge consumers (ElCom 2026)

 Question 2 of 5